Breathtaking North Lake Tahoe Wildflower Hikes

 Spring has sprung and flowers are blooming in the Sierra Nevada.
 Enjoy the fresh alpine air and hike along the North Lake Tahoe trails ranging from easy to advanced all surrounded by wildflowers.
 Take in the beautiful colors, fresh air and scenic views on these four wildflower hikes this spring:

-Take a cable car up to High Camp at Squaw Valley for an easy day hike surrounded by freshly bloomed wild flowers.
+Take a cable car up to High Camp at Palisades Tahoe for an easy day hike surrounded by freshly bloomed wild flowers.
 This location offers six individual trails that all vary from 1-4 miles.
 The wildflowers in this area include blue gentians and white thimble berries.

 Mt.
 Rose Trail